30+ Basic Homestead Skills You Need to Learn

 I started making my own household supplies because I ran out of cleaning spray and I couldn’t get to the store to purchase more (we live way out of town).

-Other cleaners that I like to make are dish detergent cubes, laundry powder, furniture polish, drain cleaner, and glass cleaner.
+Other cleaners that I like to make are dish detergent cubes, laundry powder, furniture polish, drain cleaner, glass cleaner, and citrus scrap cleaning spray.

 DIY Bath & Body Products

-Make your own soaps, lotions, body butter, salves, balms, bath bombs, makeup, and more!
+Make your own soap, lotion, body butter, salves, balms, bath bombs, makeup, and more!
 I LOVE using fresh goat milk for all of these products!
 Source local ingredients like beeswax, milk, and herbs if you don’t have your own.

 The Homemade Household: DIY Cleaning Supplies contains ALL of my homemade cleaning supply recipes!